coopera/that-s-the-way-you-do-it/README.md

 **Money For Nothing - Dire Straits**

 **That's The Way You Do It** is a tutorials catalog for software development teams.

 Are you tired of repeating the same explanations over and over for your interns?
-Solved a bug that you couldn't find the anwer anywhere on Stack Overflow?
+Solved a bug that you couldn't find the answer anywhere on Stack Overflow?
 Found an awesome way to code a feature?
 Show to your team: "hey, **That's The Way You Do It**!"

 ## Answering a few questions

 ### What can I do with this?

 I'm glad you asked!
 With **That's The Way You Do It** you can create beautiful markdown tutorials in a fast way, focusing on the writing instead of on the copying and pasting.

 ### Just it?
 What differs this project from other markdown editors?